SayantikaLaskar/AI-Research/README.md

 ## Contact

-For questions or issues, please contact [your email].
+For questions or issues, please contact [sayantikalaskar2002@gmail.com].

 ---